BrownUniversity/laravel-vm-deployment-action/README.md

 All others will be removed.
 The default behavior is to not remove anything.
 This can also be achieved with an explicit value of `"0"`

+### `postDeploymentCommands`

+A pipe-delimited list of commands to run after the deployment.
+These will be run in the directory to which the code was deployed.

 ## Example usage

 ```